taoky/yukina/README.md

 "Extension" is a special option for specific repo types:

 - nix-channels: This extension would parse narinfo file and add the blob urls to the download list.
+- freebsd-pkg: This extension would parse packagesite.txz, check downloaded files sha256, and create hard links to .by-hash folder to keep compatibility with our sync script.

 "Log format" option is used to specify the format of your nginx access log. "mirror-json" is configured like this: